 It’s one of my 2012 Goals to save money and invest wisely.
 Where have I been investing my savings?
 Several places including stocks, my savings account, and the topic of today’s post – LendingClub.
 I’ve already written two exciting posts about Lending Club that you may wish to check out:

 Today, I’m thrilled to share greater context behind my overall Lending Club strategy, how I personally pick Lending Club loans.
-If you find this article helpful and are interested in signing up for Lending Club (affiliate link), I would truly appreciate if you signed up via my affiliate link.
-Your support helps pay the bills here at PPC Ian and is very much appreciated.
 Without further ado, here’s how I pick Lending Club loans worthy of investment.

 - Rule 1: Don’t let Lending Club pick loans for you.
 Rather, click the little link to “browse notes” so you have full control over the precise notes in which you invest.
 How do I sort through the notes?
 Check out the next few bullet points!

 - Rule 2: Invest in notes that don’t have many days left in their funding cycle.
 The more days you have your cash sitting around, the less interest you will earn.
 Also, loans closer to becoming fully funded are typically of higher quality (in my opinion).
 Why?
 Partially funded loans can always be reviewed by Lending Club staff and get rejected.
 If they’re closer to being fully funded, it’s likely they’ve been reviewed and are good loans.
 Moreover, you’re taking advantage of the collective intelligence of other investors.
 Go to the popular loans.